Free Business Quote Templates

 What should I include in a business quote?

-Include your business details, your customer's details, a quote number, the quote date, a valid-until date when needed, and a clear description of what you are offering.
-Add quantities, prices, discounts, taxes, totals, payment terms, and project or order details that help your customer understand the quote.
+Include your business and customer details, a quote number, and the quote date.
+Add a valid-until date when needed.
+Describe the offer and show the quantities and prices.
+Finish with the total, payment terms, and any project or order details your customer needs.

 -